marvinscham/disenchanter/README.md

   - Disenchant all champion shards

-  - Keep shards for champions you don't own yet
+  - Keep a shard for champions you don't own yet

   - Keep enough (1/2) shards for champions you own mastery 6/7 tokens for

-  - Keep enough (1/2) shards for champions above a specified mastery level
+  - Keep enough (1/2) shards to fully master champions at least at mastery level x (select from 1 to 6)

+  - Keep enough (1/2) shards to fully master all champions (only disenchant shards that have no possible use)

-  - Manually add exceptions
+  - Manual exceptions

 - Combine Key Fragments